sourcegraph/sourcegraph-public-snapshot/doc/admin/permissions/syncing.md

 # Permission syncing

-Permission syncing is a polling mechanism, that periodically checks via an API call to the code host to determine, what are the permissions of a specific entity.
+Permission syncing is a polling mechanism, that periodically checks via an API call to the code host to determine which permissions of a specific entity has.
-From the point of view of which entity we ask for, we do have 2 ways to sync permissions and both are on by default, resulting in double polling:
+We have 2 ways to sync permissions.
+Both are on by default, resulting in double polling:

 - **user-centric** permission syncing, where we ask the code host for a list of repositories that a specific user has read access to
 - **repo-centric** permission syncing, where we ask the code host for a list of users that can access a specific repository